Yogeshpvt/Hotel-management-using-MySQL/README.md

 # Hotel Management
-Sem 3 Database and Management Systems Mini Project using PHP and JavaScript
+Database Project to handle and book rooms and foods